naccdata/nacc-attribute-deriver/docs/index.md

     - It needs to be different otherwise pants doesn't know to reinstall the wheel - there might be a command for it that I don't know
 2. Run `pants package ::` and copy the resulting `dist/*.whl` to `flywheel-gear-extensions/dist`
 3. Update the `requirements.txt` in `flywheel-gear-extensions` to match the version in step 1, e.g. something like `nacc_attribute_deriver@ file:///workspaces/flywheel-gear-extensions/dist/nacc_attribute_deriver-0.0.1.dev3-py3-none-any.whl`
+4. Regenerate lockfiles with `pants generate-lockfiles` - combined with the new version this will force reinstall the wheel
 4. Run `cd gear/attribute-curator` and `pants package src/docker` to build the image
 5. Make sure your environment is set up per the "Running a gear locally" dev docs to run it locally